"If you're lying, I'll be back". The Exterminator (1980)

 The films storyline adds a bit of Cat and Mouse intrigue when Eastman's exploits catches the attention of both NYC Police Sergeant Dalton (Christopher George)who uses a bit of sleuth work to track down the Exterminator, while the CIA, deduce that the vigilante is part of an elaborate political stunt from outsiders by tarnishing the image of elected officials- questioning their lackadaisical response on crime within NYC.
 This was more than evident when a local ABC Eyewitness anchor read Eastman's manifesto after making Ground beef out of Crime boss Gino Pontivini.
 Speaking of “beef” that scene where Dalton chars a Hot Dog with two forks, and wires attached to a lamp as a power source was clever, “Don’t try this at home”!!

 What I found amusing is how Glickenhaus managed to do research on NYC crime statistics when making this film.
-Not only did he show the uninitiated a glimpse of depravity from that era in New York City, but added some surrealism to this film;the aforementioned Central Park concert, the local ABC News coverage by real life News anchor Roger Grimsby and Judy Licht.
+Not only did he show the uninitiated a glimpse of depravity from that era in New York City, but added some surrealism to this film;the aforementioned Battery Park concert, the local ABC News coverage by real life News anchor Roger Grimsb,.
 How did Glick manage to convince them into appearing in a low budgeted "exploitative" movie??
 The footage in Times Square, wasn't made up, it was that seedy during the 80’s and prior to that, the 70's!
-But thanks to the Giuliani administration, it’s a much safer environment, albeit this Tourist attraction.
+But thanks to the Giuliani administration, it’s a much "safer" environment, albeit a Tourist attraction.

 For what may be looked upon as your typical exploitative revenge thriller, The Exterminator was an extremely ambitious effort for a grade B flick.
 This movie is one of the very first headliners from Avco's catalog of Films, that ushered a bunch of high-quality movies from the studio, from Scanners, The Howling to eventually John Carpenter’s Escape from New York.
 It has been said how actor Kurt Russell based his iconic character Snake Plissken, of Escape from New York (1981) from John "The Exterminator" Eastland.